-Medicare accepts these codes, but physicians should review the Medicare rules carefully because they vary from the CPT guidelines (see the final 2013 Medicare Physician Fee Schedule [PDF], starting on page 68979).
+Medicare accepts these codes, but you should review the Medicare rules carefully because they vary from the CPT guidelines.
 For example: Medicare requires that the physician wait to bill until the 30th day.
-Refer to the Centers for Medicare & Medicaid Services’ fact sheet (PDF) for guidance.
-Also, the American College of Physicians has compiled a chart (PDF) (see page 4) comparing the CPT guidelines and Medicare rules.
+Refer to the Centers for Medicare & Medicaid Services’ fact sheet for guidance.
+Also, the American College of Physicians has compiled a chart comparing the CPT guidelines and Medicare rules.

-Medicare has created a list of FAQs (PDF) regarding Medicare coverage rules for these codes, including these:
+Medicare has created a list of FAQs regarding Medicare coverage rules for these codes, including these:

 Q: What date of service should be used on the claim?